William-Robert-Robertson/WildCamera/README.md

 - **How long can WildCamera power itself independently?** In practice this depends on:
 	- **Solar Panels** the size and efficiency of the solar panels selected
 	- **Shade** whether the solar panels are shaded for part or all of the day
+	- **Cleaning** solar pannels perform best when dust is removed every few months
 	- **Battery Size** the size of the battery selected
+	- **Battery Chemistry**
+		- **Li-Ion** (Lithium Ion) highest energy density but can not be used in cold conditions
-	- **Battery Chemistry** Lithium (Li) batteries have higher energy density than lead acid (PbA) batteries but lithium ion batteries cannot be used in cold conditions.
+		- **LiFePO4** (Lithium Iron Phosphate) c.
+3x higher energy density than lead acid (PbA) batteries, can provide power down to -20 °C and be charged down to 0°C.
+		- **PbA** (Lead Acid) heavy but well-characterised technology
 	- **Frequency of Activation** the more often the camera is activated, the higher the power consumption
-	- **Intensity of LED Illumination** using more NIR (Near Infra Red) illumination in low light levels or at night increases power consumption
+	- **Intensity of LED Illumination** using more IR (Infra Red) illumination in low light levels or at night increases power consumption
-		- **Image Sensor Used** selecting a specialist low noise, high sensitivity image sensor for night time use may increase the cost of the image sensor but reduces the need for power for NIR (Near Infra Red) LED illumination
+		- **Image Sensor Used** selecting a specialist low noise, high sensitivity image sensor for night time use may increase the cost of the image sensor but reduces the need for power for IR (Infra Red) LED illumination
-		- **Distance From Target** Being closer to the target reduces the need for power for NIR (Near Infra Red) LED illumination
+		- **Distance From Target** Being closer to the target reduces the need for power for IR (Infra Red) LED illumination
 	- **AI - Neural Networks** Running neural networks, e.g,. for object recognition, etc. on WildCamera will increase power consumption depending on complexity of NN
 	- **Optional Add-On Modules** will increase power consumption
-	- **Weather** bad weather or snow on solar panels decreases the solar energy available
+	- **Weather** thick clouds or snow on solar panels decreases the solar energy available dramatically
 	- **Duration of Daylight** depending on latitude and time of year
 - **How do I align the camera?**
+	- **LASER** A visible LASER beam is projected from the camera during alignment to help with alignment
 	- **Real Time Video Stream via WiFi** With WiFi activated, a real time video stream from the camera and data on PIR activation is sent to a smartphone, tablet or laptop within range
 - **How do I get the SD card out of the box?**
 	- **Use WiFi or Ethernet** Data download via WiFi or Ethernet from WildCamera to a laptop is preferred because it eliminates the need to fiddle with SD cards, to climb trees to reach the SD card or to disturb the wildlife being observed.
+	- **Open WildCamera** The enclosure is designed to be robust and easy to open when needed
 - **How long until storage is full?** this depends on
 	- **Frequency of Activation**
 	- **Compression** Activating photo and video compression will greatly reduce the storage space used but also somewhat increase power consumption.